Controversies surrounding the Legion of Christ: Elitism and exclusivity

 Legionary seminaries said that students were from a broad variety of backgrounds.
 The congregation's mission was described as Christianizing society through the formation and evangelization of leaders.
-The old Regnum Christi Member Handbook stated: "The Movement understands that for this action to be most effective it must give Christian formation to and apostolically mobilize the men and women that exercise greater leadership in society, in its religious, cultural, intellectual, social, economic, human, artistic, and other sectors."
+The old Regnum Christi Member Handbook before their renewal stated: "The Movement understands that for this action to be most effective it must give Christian formation to and apostolically mobilize the men and women that exercise greater leadership in society, in its religious, cultural, intellectual, social, economic, human, artistic, and other sectors."

+Sexual abuse scandals

-Sexual abuse scandal
+Sexual abuse by Father Marcial Maciel

 The group's founder Father Marcial Maciel sexually abused minors and fathered children.
 Marciel was a Mexican priest and the leader of the Legion of Christ for many decades.
 The scandal was linked with the wider series of Catholic sex abuse cases affecting the Catholic church.